visit-dav/visit/docs/SphynxDocs/Quantitative/DataLevelComparisonsWizard.rst

 Data-Level Comparisons Wizard
 -----------------------------
-The data-level comparisons wizard facilitates entry of expressions that can be used in comparing fields on different meshes and/or in different databases.
+The data-level comparisons wizard facilitates creation of expressions that can be used when comparing fields on different meshes and/or in different databases.
-Such expressions are also known as Cross-Mesh Field Evaluation (CMFE) expressions because they effectively take a field defined on one mesh and *evaluate* it (e.g. map it) onto a new mesh.
+Such expressions are also known as Cross-Mesh Field Evaluation (CMFE) Expressions because they effectively take a field defined on one mesh and *evaluate* it (e.g. map it) onto a new mesh.
 The data-level comparisons wizard is a very helpful alternative to entering CMFE expressions directly into the Expression system manually.